 Changes at the Stanley Lake Inlet Delta

-On May 7th, colleagues from the US Forest Service pointed out that during a field visit to the inlet of Stanley Lake, the delta that used to form a popular beach and recreational site was now under many feet of water.
-Pictures from the field and reports of field observation suggest that the "disappearance" of the delta is a combination of liquefaction/compaction of saturated sediments and possible sliding and lateral spreading of the delta into the deeper part of the lake.
+On May 7th, colleagues from the US Forest Service reported that the inlet delta of Stanley Lake, a popular beach and recreational site, was now under many feet of water.
+Pictures from the field and reports of field observation suggest that the "disappearance" of the delta is a combination of liquefaction/compaction of saturated sediments and lateral spreading of the delta into the deeper part of the lake.
+IGS geologists visited Stanley Lake in May 2020 to record observations of the liquefaction event.

 Visit the Stanley Lake Liquefaction page for more details.